davidvaldiviad/fusion-ot/README.md

 Repo structure:

+* `experiments.ipynb`: notebook to reproduce the experiments described in the paper.
+* `paper_figures.ipynb`: notebook to reproduce the figures of the paper.
 * `tutorial.ipynb`: notebook tutorial showing how to compute super-resolutions spectrograms.
-* `paper_figures.ipynb`: notebook to reproduce the figures of the paper.
-* `data/`: folder containing data, e.g. the Euclidean OT barycenter used for Fig. 3 (which is slow to compute).
+* `data/`: folder containing data, i.e. experiment results and the Euclidean OT barycenter used for Fig. 3 (which is slow to compute).
 * `example_sounds/`: sounds used for the paper.
 Sources:

     * `bass_notes.wav`: https://freesound.org/people/2opremio/sounds/255833/ (with manually included silences between notes.)
-    * `ring_necked_dove.wav`: https://xeno-canto.org/1059259 (slice from 1.6s to 2.8s)
-    * `woman_speech.wav`: https://keithito.com/LJ-Speech-Dataset/ (original track name: `LJ001-0001.wav`, slice from 2.4s to 4.02s)
+    * `example_speech.wav`: https://www.spsc.tugraz.at/databases-and-tools/ptdb-tug-pitch-tracking-database-from-graz-university-of-technology.html (ID: M04_si1066)
-    * `man_speech.wav`: https://www.spsc.tugraz.at/databases-and-tools/ptdb-tug-pitch-tracking-database-from-graz-university-of-technology.html (ID: M02_si746, slice from 2.5s to 6s)
+    * `man_speech.wav`: (same link as above) (ID: M02_si746, slice from 2.5s to 6s)
+    * `PTDB-TUG`: (same link as above) folder containing selection of 100 speech samples for experiments.
 * `src/`: folder containing code (more info below).

 Some results: